osuosl/timesync-node/tests/fixtures/README.md

 1) deanj's password is ``pass``
   - Project manager for: Protein Geometry Database
-  - Member of: PGD and What's Fresh
+  - Member of: PGD, What's Fresh, and GWM
-  - Spectator of: PGD and WF
+  - Spectator of: PGD and GWM

 2) tschuy's password is ``password``
   - Project manager for: Ganeti Web Manager and WF